rtu-dataframe/django-queue-manager/django-queue-manager/README.md

        $ manange.py migrate

-4. The django-queue-manager app has an API module, with a ``push_task_to_queue`` function.
+4. The django_queue_manager app has an API module, with a ``push_task_to_queue`` function.
 Use this function to send callables with args and kwargs to the queue, you can specify a specific queue with the parameter dqmqueue or use the default one if none it's specified, for the async run.

 ## <a name="Settings"></a>Settings:

-To change the default django-queue-manager settings, you can modify the backend default queue present in the django admin pages.
+To change the default django_queue_manager settings, you can modify the backend default queue present in the django admin pages.

 In a glance, the queue, has the following parameters: